kelsey-sorrels/roguelike-tutorial-2018/lessons/week04.md

 error: process didn't exit successfully: `target\debug\kasidin.exe` (exit code: 101)
 ```

 Oh, rip.
-We're saying that things are walkable if they `== &Terrain::Wall`, but
+We're saying that things are walkable if they are `== &Terrain::Wall`,
-we actually want the opposite.
+but we actually want the opposite.
 Better fix that and try again.

-Oh goddess save us I didn't remove the debug printy line! delete that.
+Oh goddess save us I didn't remove the debug printy line! delete that and try
+again again.

 Wow that's still crazy slow.
 If we add a "turn done!" line at the end of
-`move_player` it's like 10 seconds to do a single turn.
-Let's try it with `cargo
+`move_player` it's like 10 seconds or so to do a single turn.
+Let's try it with
-run --release`?
-Okay, that's not good but it's _responsive_ at least.
-Eventually
+`cargo run --release`?
+Okay, that's not perfect but it's _responsive_ at least.
-Kasidin gets trapped by all the little `k`s that swarm in.
+Eventually Kasidin gets trapped by all the little `k`s that swarm in.
+And you
+can't fight them yet, so you're just stuck.

 So let's restrict them to only seeing a little bit of space around them.
 We'll
 say that they can see up to 7 squares only.
 Just picking a small number that